SaltanatFirdous/kingsguard-gem5/README.md

 tools/elf-ift directory contains ELF preprocessing tools using ELFIO that prepare binaries to run under Kingsguard.
 To attach metadata to the compiled binary:

-  1. Build the tag tool by running make inside tools/elf-ft directory.
+  1. Add the hash computed in the previous in the tag-elf.cpp at line 62.
-  2. Run the compiled tag-elf binary by passing the desired binary to be tested with KingsGuard:
+  2. Build the tag tool by running make inside tools/elf-ft directory.
- (need to add that hashes need to be manually added, and taints entire data section)
+  3. Run the compiled tag-elf binary by passing the desired binary to be tested with KingsGuard:

 ```bash
 cd tools/elf-ift
 make